Book Review: When Tides Turn

 What I liked about this book is that it was not just about the romance.
 Wyatt and Dorothy both had a lot of other things going on in their lives, and that’s besides the looming invasion.
 In fact, the romance plot line is what detracted the most, or at least a particular aspect of it, as I’ll explain a bit further below.
 Overall, though, the book was engaging, enjoyable to read, and clearly well-researched.

 The book begins by showing an incident in Wyatt’s past that haunts him throughout the book.
 It was especially interesting to me, because I’ve already read book #3 in this series and knew of the event, and now got to see it happen.
-Wyatt himself was a great character–great guy with a lot of depth, and I had an easy time imagining his Texas drawl, because his dialog was well-written.
+Wyatt himself is a great character—great guy with a lot of depth, and I had an easy time imagining his Texas drawl, because his dialog was well-written.
 Feeling guilty about his part in the incident that happened before he joined the Navy, Wyatt sees himself as a prodigal son, leaning on God to get him through this tough time, and sharing his faith with Dorothy.

 Other than a further contrivance later in the book, the rest of it was great.
 The book follows Wyatt into the invasion, from his position on a naval ship, and though a lot of the terminology was lost on me, I was caught up in it.
 There were several scenes in the last quarter of the book that made me so happy.
 In the end, I definitely recommend this book to all who enjoy Christian romance and Christian historical novels.